 Through KORA, we are increasingly focusing more on the Social Enterprise model, which empowers people to set up their own businesses while doing good.
 That has been adopted as one of our core business activity coupled with our Life Coaching and business coaching activities.

 As the Founder of Kora Associates, have you had challenges along gender lines?
 What is your take on gender marginalization in your region?

 I cannot recall a specific event in my life around this issue.
 However, throughout my career, I have always felt the need to perform better or outperform my male colleagues.
 This could just be my competitive personality or an internal barrier or complex that I had developed.
-I have often found myself working hard as I found myself being the only female in a team of majority of men.
+I have often found myself working hard as I found myself being the only female in a team of the majority of men.
 That situation can be a good or bad thing, depending on the lenses you chose to put on.

 I am however aware that gender marginalization is a real issue in some parts of the world.
 Many women’s rights are taken from women and this sometimes turns into gender violence against women.
 It is a sad reality to see such occurrences taking places in this day and age.
-I am grateful for incredible agencies that pioneer and keep working toward eradication of gender violence and similar ideologies around the world.
+I am grateful for incredible agencies that pioneer and keep working toward the eradication of gender violence and similar ideologies around the world.
 Fortunately, as we discussed earlier, the region we operate in is gender-parity-friendly.
-As a leader of our business entity, I can only be grateful for supportive environment that allows us to carry out our activities in total freedom.
+As a leader of our business entity, I can only be grateful for the supportive environment that allows us to carry out our activities in total freedom.

 What do you think can be done to curb these gender marginalizations?

 Having women as part of decisions making discussions is crucial.
 Some countries opt for quota systems, and some not.
 I am not sure if there is a “one-size fits all” answer.
 Each region and nation has its historical, cultural and spiritual background which requires unique sets of discussions and solutions.
 Inclusion is the key element to this.